wrappid/.github/profile/README.md

 Wrappid modules are hot swappable, you can `include` and `exclude` a module while `wrappid-[app|service]` is running

-### Starting a Wrappid Project.
+### Starting a Wrappid Projects.
+Now time to see some action:
+1. Start a Wrappid Frontend project
+2. Start a Backend project

-##### 1. Starting Wrappid Frontend project
+##### 1. Start a Wrappid Frontend project
-To start your Fontend Wrappid project, you'll first need your Wrappid Backend up and running. [steps for backend](https://github.com/wrappid/#2-starting-backend-project).
-Enter you Backend URL in `wrappid.conf.json` file located at the root of `wrappid-app` project.
+You can start a frontend app in two modes:
+- Static (Without Backend Service)
+- Dynamic (With Backend Service)

+- Static (Without Backend Service)
 Run the below command to start the development frontend server for web:
 ```bash
 cd wrappid-app